Visual Tools

 Knowing whether BB occurred changes how we evaluate AA, because the situation after the first draw is different from the original one.

 These examples show how conditional probability reflects the impact of information on how uncertainty is assessed.
+The table below sets them side by side so the three distinct behaviors — change, no change, and sequential dependence — can be compared directly.

 Conditional Probability vs Independence